MerlijnWajer/tracy/tracydoc/reference.rst

 -   *TRACY_TRACY_CHILDREN* (Trace children of the tracee created with fork, vfork or clone.)
--   *TRACY_USE_SAFE_TRACE* (Do not rely on Linux' auto-trace on fork abilities and instead use our own safe implementation)
+-   *TRACY_USE_SAFE_TRACE* (Do not rely on Linux' auto-trace on fork abilities and instead use our own safe implementation.)
+-   *TRACY_MEMORY_FALLBACK* (Use fallback mechanism is fast memory access fails.)

 Returns the tracy record created.